-Capital Assets Accounting Model Policy[required]
+Capital Assets Accounting Policy

-RESOLUTION

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and

-WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “Capital Assets Accounting Model Policy” a copy of which is attached hereto and incorporated herein by reference.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “Capital Assets Accounting Model Policy” is hereby adopted as a Board policy of The Leadership School).

-THIS RESOLUTION IS HEREBY ADOPTED THIS 27th DAY OF September, 2022.

-Mr. Lennel Hunter

-Board Chair

 The Board of The Leadership School adopts the following policy which shall be effective on the date that the policy is adopted by the Board.

 Section 1.1.
 Definition of Capital Asset.
 A capital asset is an asset that is tangible in nature; has a life that exceeds one year; of significant value ($5,000 per unit or a lower amount designated by the board of directors); and reasonably identified and controlled through a physical inventory system.
 Examples include: land, buildings, machinery, and furniture.

-The Leadership School maintains accurate records of capital assets in accordance with applicable rules.
+SECTION 1.2.
+Documentation.
+The Executive Director and Treasurer or designee shall ensure that The Leadership School maintains accurate records of capital assets in accordance with applicable rules.

 SECTION 1.3.
 Inventory.
-The School Operations Manager will ensure that a physical inventory of capital assets takes place once every two years.
+The Leadership School will ensure that a physical inventory of capital assets takes place once every two years.

 SECTION 1.4.
 Annual Audit.
 The annual financial audit required by the Board shall include an exhibit in the audit report identifying all capital assets and the ownership interest of local, state, and federal parties.

-State Tax Sources Model Policy[required]
+State Tax Sources Policy

-RESOLUTION

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and

-WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “State Tax Sources Model Policy” a copy of which is attached hereto and incorporated herein by reference.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “State Tax Sources Model Policy” is hereby adopted as a Board policy of The Leadership School).

-THIS RESOLUTION IS HEREBY ADOPTED THIS 27th DAY OF September, 2022.

-Mr. Lennel Hunter

-Board Chair

 The Board of The Leadership School adopts the following policy which shall be effective on the date that the policy is adopted by the Board.

 Section 1.
 Acceptance.
 All state funds will be accepted for the operation of the School as provided by law and through regulations of the Missouri State Board of Education or Missouri Department of Elementary and Secondary Education.

 Section 2.
 Reporting.
-The Principal or Business Manager is responsible for completing all required reports and forms to obtain state funds to which the School is entitled to receive according to developed rules and regulations.
+The Executive Director or designee is responsible for completing all required reports and forms to obtain state funds to which the School is entitled to receive according to developed rules and regulations.

-State and Federal Projects Model Policy[required]
+State and Federal Projects Policy